elraphty/Fluttersignupandlogin/README.md

-# loginsignup
+# Flutter Login and Signup

-A new Flutter application.
+A simple flutter login and signup screens design.

 ## Getting Started